 - Three letters of recommendation

 - Statement of Purpose (750 word limit)

 TOEFL* scores (international applicants for whom English is a second language)

 - Our Institution Code is 4836 and our Department Code is 99

-*Take all GRE and TOEFL tests by November 1 in order to ensure your scores will arrive by the deadline.
+*Take the TOEFL test by November 1 in order to ensure your scores will arrive by the deadline.

 Address inquiries to:

 University of California, San Diego